matthewbowling123/Engineering_4_Notebook/README.md

 [code](https://github.com/matthewbowling123/Engineering_4_Notebook/blob/main/raspberry-pi/Landing%20Area)

 ### Reflection
 This assignment required me to learn about Functions in  CCPython.
-Functions are a lot like functions in math were they will take inputs and output specific things baced on the Inputs.
+Functions are a lot like functions in math were they will take inputs and output specific things based on the Inputs.
 I used functions to take the 3 points as inputs and use math to calculate the area and output that value!
 These made it so that no matter what inputs that were inserted (as long as it was not 0) there would always be a differant and correct output.
 [This document really helped me out](https://www.geeksforgeeks.org/python-functions/)

 ## FEA_part_3